hunter04d/functional-cpp/README.md

 This repository contains my attempt at implementing functional patterns in C++.\
 I attempt to make the code as simple as possible which sometimes means that\
-examples might contain some copies that are can possibly be avoided in some, possibly large amount of code.
+examples might contain some copies that can possibly be avoided in some, possibly large amount of code.

 Most of the examples are usable in **constexpr** context.